BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 He created the field of cellular automata through his rigorous mathematical treatment of the structure of self-replication, which preceded the discovery of DNA by several years.¹³
 </blockquote>

-Cellular automata are sufficiently important computational structures as to be a standard part of university-level computer science curricula.
-Von Neumann proposed the concept of a "learning machine" that could improve its performance over time by learning from its experiences, which led to machine learning.¹³
+Von Neumann also proposed the concept of a "learning machine" that could improve its performance over time by learning from its experiences, which led to machine learning.¹³
 </p>

 <blockquote>